baron42bba/.emacs.d/elpa/org-mime-readme.txt

-WYSWYG, html mime composition using org-mode
+WYSIWYG, html mime composition using org-mode

 For mail composed using the orgstruct-mode minor mode, this provides a function for converting all or part of your mail buffer